-NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2019 ANNUAL MEETING OF STOCKHOLDERS

-TO BE HELD ON MONDAY, JUNE 4, 2018
+TO BE HELD ON FRIDAY, JULY 12, 2019

-To the stockholders of RELM Wireless Corporation:
+To the stockholders of BK Technologies Corporation:

-The 2018 annual meeting of stockholders of RELM Wireless Corporation will be held on Monday, June 4, 2018, at 10:00 a.m., local time, at our corporate offices at 7100 Technology Drive, West Melbourne, Florida 32904, for the following purposes:
+The 2019 annual meeting of stockholders of BK Technologies Corporation will be held on Friday, July 12, 2019, at 9:00 a.m., local time, at the offices of Capital Wealth Advisors, 9130 Galleria Court, Third Floor, Naples, Florida 34109, for the following purposes:

 - 1. To elect seven directors named in the proxy statement to serve on our board of directors until the next annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To ratify the appointment of Moore Stephens Lovelace, P.A. as our independent registered public accounting firm for fiscal year 2018; - 3.
-To approve an amendment to our Articles of Incorporation to change our corporate name from RELM Wireless Corporation to BK Technologies, Inc.; and - 4.
+To ratify the appointment of Moore Stephens Lovelace, P.A. as our independent registered public accounting firm for fiscal year 2019; and - 3.
 To transact such other business properly brought before the meeting and any adjournment or postponement of the meeting.

-Only stockholders of record at the close of business on April 13, 2018 are entitled to notice of, and to vote at, the annual meeting and any adjournment or postponement of the meeting.
+Only stockholders of record at the close of business on May 14, 2019 are entitled to notice of, and to vote at, the annual meeting and any adjournment or postponement of the meeting.
 Each share of common stock is entitled to one vote.
 A list of stockholders entitled to vote at the annual meeting will be available for inspection by our stockholders, for any purpose germane to the meeting, at the annual meeting and during ordinary business hours beginning 10 days prior to the date of the annual meeting, at our principal executive offices at 7100 Technology Drive, West Melbourne, Florida 32904.